abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 All files of a partition can now be found at a single place.

+Note the MSVC compiler recompiles only the cpp-files belonging to `Base` partition, if the interface file `Core/Base/Base.ixx` is changed.
+The cpp-files in other partitions aren't recompiled in that case.

 I've published an updated
 [partial snapshot of the sources on github](https://github.com/cadifra/cadifra/tree/main/code/Core).